Tuesday, November 14, 2017

 50. Great King Rat

-Queen set themselves out to showcase such a strong, distinct sound from the word go on their debut and Freddie Mercury's challenging, multi-sectioned "Great King Rat" is a crystallized representation of that sound.
-The lyrics once more have religious imagery in it and use an entire segment as a somewhat blasphemous mock sermon, pleading in character to "Put out the good and keep the bad" and not to "believe all you read in the Bible".
+Queen set out to showcase such a strong and distinct sound from the word go on their debut, and Freddie Mercury's challenging, multi-sectioned "Great King Rat" is a crystallized representation of that sound.
+The lyrics once more have religious imagery and even us an entire segment as a blasphemous mock sermon, pleading in character to "Put out the good and keep the bad" and not to "believe all you read in the Bible".
 As if the world needed any more reasons to love Freddie Mercury.

 49. Lazy On a Sunday Afternoon